TheBayoumi/Sprints_RTOS_MC01/README.md

 ## Verification of an EDF scheduler implementation

-1. Using analytical methods calculate the following for the given set of tasks:
+1. Using analytical methods to calculate the following for the given set of tasks:

       -Calculate the system hyperperiod